 Customizing Agents

-Create specialized agents from scratch using TypeScript files in the .agents/
+Create agents with TypeScript files in the .agents/ directory:

 .agents/├── my-custom-agent.ts├── security-coordinator.ts└── types/└── agent-definition.ts